 Officially called the Geneva International Motor Show (or GIMS, for short), the Swiss show is traditionally held on neutral ground at the Palexpo Arena next to Geneva airport.
 This makes it an ideal stop-off for petrolheads who may be decamping to the Alps for a spot of spring skiing or passing through Switzerland on business.
 It's also ideal for a day trip from the UK, with the show halls just 10 minutes from the airport arrivals hall - and it's small enough that you can see all the highlights in a day.

-Geneva motor show dates: 7-17 March 2019
+Original Geneva motor show dates: 5-15 March 2020 (public days)

 Opening times: 10.00am-8.00pm Monday-Friday, 9.00am-7.00pm Saturday-Sunday